Lin912/Conflux/README.md

 # Conflux
-A Code for the simulation of dynamic characterics of underwater tethered Rigid strcture.
+A complex-Code for simulate the dynamic characterics of tethered Rigid.

 Auther's Information:
-github Personal homepage: https://github.com/Lin912
+github Personal homepage: https://github.com/Lin912 ORCid (0009-0008-3501-429X)

-ORCid (0000-0003-3820-3199)

 ## PART 1 <Tethra(Release Version 5.2)>
 For linux Server we release the Tethra5.2.